rickmak/todo-iOS/README.md

 ## Bugs

-- Keyboard don't show up
+- Keyboard should show automatically on modal appear
 - At add todo model, the keyboard return key should be 'Done'.
 Press it will save the item.
 - ToDo item should not finished on touch, make it finished by swipe